 Private student loans

 With private lenders, you aren’t entitled to any sort of financial relief.
-Some private student loans do offer deferment and forbearance options, depending on your loan type, terms, and the lender.
+Some private lenders do offer deferment and forbearance options, depending on your loan type, terms and the lender.
 But it’s not common.

 Federal student loans are more flexible when it comes to repayment terms.
 Private student loans are stricter.
 There’s no universal standard for private student loan forgiveness since each lender operates on its own terms.

 If you’re having trouble with your private student loans while you’re taking time away from school, contact your lender about your struggles.
 It might seem tempting to simply not pay your loan back if you can’t afford it, but dodging payments will hurt your credit score.

 Regardless of why you need to take time away from school, remember that everyone’s financial situation is unique.
 If you need to be away from classes for a semester or more, talk to your school’s financial aid office about your student aid to understand what you’re responsible for while you’re away.

 Interested in refinancing student loans?Here are the top 9 lenders of 2022!